corei8/flask-start-guide/README.md

 ## ⚠️ WARNING!!

-#### This is very much a work in progress and should not be entirely trusted form the time being.
+#### This is very much a work in progress and should not be entirely trusted for the time being.

 #### There are steps missing, some half-finished code, maybe an _eror_ or _too_.